AMR SVG Icons location

 WARNINGS AND PRECAUTIONS

-For Intramuscular injection only; should not be administered by any other route.
+Inadvertent Intravenous Administration: For Intramuscular injection only.
+Do not administer by any other route.
 Intravenous injection may result in thrombosis or thrombophlebitis and injection site reactions.

 Psychosis and delirium have been reported in patients sensitive to anticholinergic drugs (such as elderly patients and/or in patients with mental illness).

-Myasthenia Gravis: overdose may lead to muscular weakness and paralysis.
-Dicyclomine hydrochloride should be given to patients with myasthenia gravis only to reduce adverse muscarinic effects of an anticholinesterase.
+Myasthenia Gravis: Overdose may lead to muscular weakness and paralysis.
+Dicyclomine hydrochloride should not be given to patients with myasthenia gravis except to reduce adverse muscarinic effects of an anticholinesterase.

 Toxic Dilatation of Intestinemegacolon: Toxic dilatation of intestine and intestinal perforation is possible when anticholinergic agents are administered in patients with Salmonella dysentery.

-Ulcerative colitis: dicyclomine hydrochloride should be used with caution in these patients; large doses may suppress intestinal motility or aggravate the serious complications of toxic megacolon.
+Ulcerative colitis: Dicyclomine hydrochloride should be used with caution in these patients; large doses may suppress intestinal motility or aggravate the serious complications of toxic megacolon.
+Dicyclomine hydrochloride is contraindicated in patients with severe ulcerative colitis.

-Hepatic and Renal Disease: should be used with caution.
+Hepatic and Renal Disease: Dicyclomine hydrochloride should be used with caution in patients with known hepatic and renal impairment.

 ADVERSE REACTIONS